The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 English

-Rodger Elble is a Neurologist in Springfield, Illinois.
+Rodger Elble is a Neurologist practicing medicine in Springfield, Illinois.
 Dr. Elble is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Deep Brain Stimulation.

 Distinguished in Drug Induced Dyskinesia